seandstewart/bardly/pending/romances/the-tempest/11-player.md

 hair and prove a bald jerkin.

 **TRINCULO**
-Do, do: we steal by line and level, an ‘t like your grace.
+Do, do: we steal by line and level, an 't like your grace.

 **STEPHANO**
-I thank thee for that jest; here's a garment for’t:
+I thank thee for that jest; here's a garment for't:
 wit shall not go unrewarded while I am king of this
-country.'steal by line and level’ is an excellent
+country.'steal by line and level' is an excellent
-pass of pate; there’s another garment for’t.
+pass of pate; there's another garment for't.

 **TRINCULO**
 Monster, come, put some lime upon your fingers, and
 away with the rest.

 **CALIBAN**
-I will have none on ‘t: we shall lose our time,
+I will have none on 't: we shall lose our time,
-And all be turn’d to barnacles, or to apes
+And all be turn'd to barnacles, or to apes
 With foreheads villanous low.

 **STEPHANO**